chipzx92/DataEngineeringI320/docs/presentations/data_products/index.md

 * Easier to understand - the data product has a single clear purpose: What was the ratio of attendance at each performance to the capacity of the venue?
 * Simpler - Just query the single data product to get the data you need.
 * Faster - Faster to query because the joins have been _pre-computed_.

-As an aside, every SELECT statement produces a result set that is the equivalent of a table, so we can use the result of an SQL statement to create a table.
-[Give brief explanation of theory of relations and how an operation on a relation always produces another relation]

 ### Why Create Data Products?